ruchawaghulde/Facial-Keypoints-Detection/README.md

 ## 5. APPLICATIONS:

-Some of the applications related to Facial Keypoints Detection are as follows:
+Some of the applications of Facial Keypoints Detection are as follows:

 • **Prevent Retail Crime**<br/>